dmolony3/IVUS/readme.md

 ![Alt Text](doc/bad_example.gif)

 ## Usage
-Users should open registration.py and enter the patient/case name
+**Each IVUS frame must be a .tif/jpg file and contours are required.
+Files must be named by their frame number beginning from 0 e.g. 10.jpg is the 11th frame of the pullback.** Users should open registration.py and enter the patient/case name
 ```python
 patient_name = 'my_patient'
 ```